-CHECK_FOR_UPDATES - From ZoneMinder version 1.17.0 onwards new versions are expected to be more frequent.
-To save checking manually for each new version ZoneMinder can check with the zoneminder.com website to determine the most recent release.
+CHECK_FOR_UPDATES - To save checking manually for each new version ZoneMinder can check with the zone-minder.com website to determine the most recent release.
 These checks are infrequent, about once per week, and no personal or system information is transmitted other than your current version number.
-If you do not wish these checks to take place or your ZoneMinder system has no internet access you can switch these check off with this configuration variable
+If you do not wish these checks to take place or your ZoneMinder system has no internet access you can switch these check off with this configuration variable.